-SAFE Notes (Simple Agreement for Future Equity) are agreements that allow for an investor to invest money in a company for future equity rather than having a priced round with a valuation placed on the company at the time of investment.
+SAFE Notes (Simple Agreement for Future Equity) are agreements that allow for an investor to invest money in a company for future equity, usually when a triggering event occurs, rather than having a priced round with a valuation placed on the company at the time of investment.
 SAFE notes can have either a cap or discount but more commonly they will have both to calculate the equity of the note holder when there is a priced round (generally Series A which for simplicity I’ll use for the rest of the post).
-The note will convert to equity at the time of Series A investment and the note converts at the lower per share price at either the cap or the discount applied to the Series A share price.
+The note will convert to equity at the time of Series A investment and the note converts at the lower per share price at either the valuation cap or the discount rate applied to the Series A share price.

 Convertible Notes are a debt instrument that convert into equity at either a qualifying event or at the maturity date.
 In short, they are loan agreements that accrue interest and convert into equity after a maturity date or triggering event. the company has the option to pay off the convertible debt with equity after a conversion event.
 Their conversion is pre-money so they will be diluted by other notes and other funding pre-Series A. Though it is rare for a convertible note to be repaid at the maturity date and are generally extended.

 In conclusion, understanding the nuances of Pre-Safe, Post-Safe, and Convertible Notes is essential for both startups and investors.
 Safe notes provide simplicity and flexibility, while convertible notes offer more structured terms.
 Each option has its own set of advantages and disadvantages, making it crucial to weigh the specific needs and risk tolerance of your unique situation.
 Ultimately, the choice between these financing instruments should align with your business goals and priorities, ensuring a smoother path to growth and success.

 Finvisor’s expert team can help you with this decision, contact us today